Longwelwind/adventures/docs/index.md

 ### What is Adventures

 **Adventures** is a custom story format for [Twine 2](https://twinery.org/) made by [Longwelwind](https://twitter.com/Longwelwind) that allows writers to add RPG elements such as health, items, golds and more to their story.
-The project is open source; feel free to contribute on the [Github repository](https://github.com/Longwelwind/adventures) !
+The project is free and open source; feel free to contribute on the [Github repository](https://github.com/Longwelwind/adventures) !

 ![Demo of Adventures]({{ site.baseurl }}/assets/home-demo.gif)